-Using SMTS helps evaluate EPS, EPHS, EPAS, MDPS, ColPAS and HPS steering technologies and designs based on their propensity to rattle plus other NVH and driving-dynamics metrics.
+The SMTS helps to evaluate EPS, EPHS, EPAS, MDPS, ColPAS and HPS steering technologies and designs based on their propensity to rattle, plus other NVH and driving-dynamics metrics.
 The MB equipment applies these steering column angular positions and tie rod excitations using electrodynamic, pneumatic, and/or acoustically-quiet linear and rotary motor technologies.
-These are direct-drive and do not use gear reducers or other mechanical power transmission means that can add to test equipment noise and torque variation.
+These are direct-drive and therefore do not use gear reducers or other mechanical power transmission elements that can otherwise add to test equipment noise and torque variation.

-SMTS test rigs do not use hydraulics so there is no high-pressure oil, no risks of leaks and maintenance headaches, no negative environmental impact, and much lower equipment noise levels.
-While not a durability rig, the SMTS can condition or wear a steering module to varying stages of useful life within the SMTS equipment limits.
+As SMTS test rigs are non-hydraulic, there is no high-pressure oil, no risks of leaks and maintenance headaches, no negative environmental impact, and much lower equipment noise levels.
+While not a durability rig, the SMTS may be used to condition or wear a steering module to varying stages of useful life within SMTS equipment limits.

 Applications & Test Jobs-to-Be-Done

 OEMs and suppliers of steering systems and components have many rattle, NVH, functional, and performance tests to perform during design, development, test and evaluation.
 MB’s mission is to innovate and deliver quiet test technologies to help address these applications and jobs that test and development engineers need to do, including:

 - Test for annoying rattle and running noises due to road-excited stimuli and customer-actuated driving maneuvers to diagnose & fix root causes